jamesmfriedman/flagg/README.md

 - A / B testing features
 - Customer configuration management "Turn on whitelabeling for this client only"
 - Allowing CI environments to test multiple codepaths for different sets of configuration
+- It's basically chrome://flags for your web app ;)

 # Get started